 Your nomination letter and the two letters of support help the adjudication and judges’ panels to appreciate your candidate’s strengths.
 Please keep them short.
 Each letter should be no more than two pages long, no smaller than 12 pt font and must be signed by the writer

-Complete the nomination form
+1. Complete the nomination web form (easiest)

 Three (3) letters must be provided with each nomination and must be dated and signed by the author.
 They should demonstrate a nominee’s positive impact on students and provide evidence of the nominee’s excellence and achievements under all the selection criteria listed for a specific category.

 Letters of support must meet the following requirements:

 - Letters must be written by anyone with direct knowledge of the nominee’s accomplishments, for example:

 - One letter must come from the school principal, vice-principal, superintendent or mayor